Midkine home > About Midkine

 Midkine has anti-apoptotic activity; the effect is best illustrated using embryonic neurons as target cells.
 Rentinal photoreceptor cells die after exposure to constant light in rats.
 Prior injection of midkine to the retina prevents the cell death.
 Temporary brain ischemia in gerbils leads to delayed neuronal death in the hippocampus.
 Prior delivery of midkine to the ventricle retards this process.
 Furthermore, midkine inhibits aboptosis of heart cells induced by ischemia.
 Thus, midkine is expected to prevent heart failure upon heart infarction.

 Midkine is heavily deposited in senile plaques of patients with Alzheimerﾕs disease.
 Midkine binds to amyloid b-peptide and suppresses the cytotoxic activity.
 There is a possibility that midkine is produced to counteract the toxicity of amyloid β-peptide.
 Midkine enhances the survival of bovine embryos cultured in vitro.
-Furthermore, midkine suppresses infection of HIV in target cells.
+Furthermore, midkine has bactericidal activity and suppresses infection of HIV in target cells.

 The anti-apoptotic and cell-protecting activites make midkine a promising therapeutic.
 However, the proinflammatory activity and protective activity of midkine should be carefully evaluated in each case.